hyperledger-archives/iroha/README.md

 <img height="300px" src="docs/Iroha_3_sm.png"
  alt="Iroha logo" title="Iroha" align="right" />

-Among features of the system are the following groups:
+Iroha has the following features:
-1. Creation and management of custom complex assets, such as currency or indivisible rights, serial numbers, patents, etc.
+1. Creation and management of custom complex assets, such as currencies or indivisible rights, serial numbers, patents, etc.
 2. Management of user accounts
 3. Taxonomy of accounts based on _domains_ — or _sub-ledgers_ in the system
 4. The system of rights and verification of user permissions for the execution of transactions and queries in the system
 5. Validation of business rules for transactions and queries in the system

 Among the non-functional requirements can be noted a high degree of network fault tolerance _(Byzantine Fault Tolerant)_.